microsoft/xbox-multiplayer-analysis-tool/README.md

 ### Introduction to Xbox Live Trace Analysis

-The Xbox Live Trace Analyzer has traditionally been a standalone command line tool for performing rule- based analysis against Fiddler web service capture files with extension SAZ.
+The Xbox Live Trace Analyzer tool has traditionally been a standalone command line tool for performing rule- based analysis against Fiddler web service capture files with extension SAZ.
 It continues to be supported and is provided with the Microsoft GDK.
 One can also build their own tool directly from source as it is available on a public GitHub repository.
-Xbox Multiplayer Analysis Tool has the Xbox Live Trace Analyzer’s capabilities built directly within and are invaluable for detecting problematic Xbox Live REST API calling patterns discovered amongst a title’s web service traffic.
+Xbox Multiplayer Analysis Tool has the Xbox Live Trace Analyzer’s capabilities built directly within and are invaluable for detecting problematic Xbox services REST API calling patterns discovered amongst a title’s web service traffic.

 ### Execution of analysis